LOVE ASTEROIDS

 Psyche in the 1st House

-Psyche in the 1st carries soul-recognition as part of your presence.
-Others sense depth immediately and bring their inner life to you.
+Psyche in the 1st can make soul-recognition part of presence.
+Others may sense depth quickly and bring their inner life to you.

 Psyche in the 2nd House

 Psyche in the 2nd bonds through shared resources and material trust.
-The soul bond is proven by the willingness to tie money and possessions.
+The symbolic question is how intimacy grows when value, money, and possessions are handled honestly.

 Psyche in the 3rd House

 Psyche in the 3rd forms soul bonds through conversation.
-The person who can articulate your interior becomes deeply important.
+The person who can articulate your interior may become deeply important.

 Psyche in the 4th House

 Psyche in the 4th bonds through family, home, and emotional memory.
-Soul-level intimacy runs through shared ancestry or chosen kin.
+Soul-level intimacy may run through shared ancestry or chosen kin.

 Psyche in the 5th House

 Psyche in the 5th forms soul bonds through creative partnership, romance, or parenting.
-The bond carries weight beyond the surface role.
+The bond may carry weight beyond the surface role.

 Psyche in the 6th House

 Psyche in the 6th bonds through shared daily life.
-Soul intimacy forms through the unglamorous thousand small acts of coexistence.
+Soul intimacy can form through the unglamorous thousand small acts of coexistence.

 Psyche in the 7th House